Foundation for Interscholastic Youth Athletics

-2. Role: FIYA serves as a full service governing body for interscholastic youth sports on the elementary school level (with emphasis on middle schools) in Los Angeles County.
+2. Role: FIYA serves as a full service governing body for interscholastic youth sports on the elementary school level (with emphasis on middle schools) in Los Angeles County and surrounding areas.

 4. Values: In order to achieve its vision and carry out its mission, FIYA shall govern itself it accordance with the following value statements: (i) Child-centered – FIYA always will be guided first and foremost by what is best for the children in the program; (ii) Positive and Enthusiastic – as youth sports are meant to be fun, FIYA shall conduct itself in a positive and upbeat manner at all times; (iii) Fairness and Integrity – FIYA shall treat all participants fairly, honestly and with transparency in accordance with its policies; and (iv) Quality - our focus is on the people we serve and we will strive for excellence through self-evaluation and continuous improvement.

-· To provide a quality youth sports program for elementary schools.
+· To provide a quality youth sports program for elementary/middle schools.

 · To tie a youth’s athletic experience with education, thereby creating a well-rounded individual for society.

 · To encourage schools to get parents involved with sports, thereby strengthening the school’s support system.